There are nine residence halls located on the St. John Fisher College campus. Each residence hall houses between 50 to 200 students.

-Dorsey Hall is named after Father Joe Dorsey, a former associate professor of English, and vice president of St. John Fisher College.Explore Dorsey Hall
+Dorsey Hall is named after Fr.
+Joseph Dorsey, CSB, a former associate professor of English, and vice president of St. John Fisher College.Explore Dorsey Hall

-Founders Hall is named in honor of the founding Basilian Fathers.Explore Founders Hall
+Founders Hall is named in honor of the founding Basilian Fathers.
+Rooms throughout the hall have been dedicated to specific Fathers.Explore Founders Hall

-Keough Hall, named after former St. John Fisher College President Katherine Keough.Learn More About Keough Hall
+Keough Hall is an upperclass residence hall and is named after former St. John Fisher College President Katherine Keough.Explore Keough Hall

-Michaelhouse Hall houses approximately 50 students and is also home to the Fishbowl and Cardinal Cafe.Explore Michaelhouse Hall
+Michaelhouse Hall houses approximately 50 students and is also home to the Sono Grill and Cardinal Cafe.Explore Michaelhouse Hall

-Named in honor of Rev. John C. Murphy, the College's first president.
+Named in honor of Rev. John F. Murphy, CSB, the College's first president.
 Murphy Hall is also home to one of the campus dining halls.Explore Murphy Hall

 Upper Quad Hall, Fisher's newest residence hall, is situated with easy access to the Campus Center, Lavery Library, academic buildings, and athletics facilities.Explore Upper Quad Hall